-NAU students in the College of Engineering, Forestry, and Natural Sciences take their learning to the next level in labs
+NAU students in the College of the Environment, Forestry, and Natural Sciences take their learning to the next level in labs

 More than 30 university-funded research institutes and centers give faculty and students the opportunity to: